 Generally, we’re taught that it’s better to do business directly with the person you’re dealing with and cut out the middleman.
 However, in the case of international car rentals in Europe, we typically make an exception to this rule.
-More specifically, we would typically book a car rental through Auto Europe.
-So in this in-depth Auto Europe Review, we will explain our reasons for doing this.
+More specifically, we would typically book our rental cars through Auto Europe, and in this in-depth Auto Europe Car Rental Review, we will explain our reasons for doing this.

 We’ve had several experiences with Auto Europe.
-For example, between 2011 and 2020, we have rented a car through Auto Europe on four of our six trips to Europe.
-This included long-term rentals in Italy/Switzerland in 2013, Spain in 2015, Germany/Austria in 2018, and Sweden/Norway in 2019.
-We almost had a fifth instance booking with them for an Iceland Trip in 2020, but the coronavirus pandemic cancelled the trip.
+For example, between 2011 and 2022, we have rented a car through Auto Europe on five of our seven trips to Europe.
+This included long-term rentals in Italy/Switzerland in 2013, Spain in 2015, Germany/Austria in 2018, Sweden/Norway in 2019, and Iceland in 2021 (the latter of which was a makeup for the cancelled 2020 trip due to the coronavirus pandemic outbreak).

 As a result, we will share details from our lived experiences in renting a car through Auto Europe.
 Through these experiences, perhaps you’ll see why we tend to trust Auto Europe for any of our waterfall-themed trips in Europe.